Quench dynamics of Fano-like resonances in the presence of the on-dot superconducting pairing: Methods

-We note that for vanishing interdot coupling ($t_{12}\rightarrow 0$) frequency $\omega_{-}$ is equal to $0$, while $\omega_{+} \rightarrow \Delta_d$.
-This brings the equation (\ref{n00}) to form $n_{1}(t)=n_{1}(0)\cos^2(\Delta_d t)+h_{1}(0)\sin^2(\Delta_d t)$ which reproduces the result obtained for single QD placed between metallic and superconducting lead \cite{taranko2018} for vanishing $\Gamma_N$.
-In the opposite limit $t_{12} \gg \Delta_d$ both frequencies become equal to $\omega_{\pm}=t_{12}$ and charge oscillations are given by $n_{1}(t)=n_{1}(0)\cos^2(t_{12}t)$.
-In the case of most interest to us when interdot coupling is significantly smaller then effective pairing, (but not negligible) the resultant oscillations have low and high frequency modes.
-High frequency mode is predominantly governed by coupling of the dot to superconducting reservoir $\omega_{+} \sim \Delta_d$.
-Low frequency ($\omega_{-}$) in turn is related to interdot coupling $t_{12}$.
+We note that, for the vanishing interdot coupling ($t_{12}\rightarrow 0$), frequency $\omega_{-}$ is equal to $0$, while $\omega_{+} \rightarrow \Delta_d$.
+This brings the equation (\ref{n00}) to the form of $n_{1 \sigma}(t)=n_{1 \sigma}(0)\cos^2(\Delta_d t)+h_{1 \bar{\sigma}}(0)\sin^2(\Delta_d t)$, which reproduces the result obtained for a single QD placed between metallic and superconducting leads for vanishing $\Gamma_N$ (see Ref. \cite{taranko2018}).
+In the case of the most interest to us, when the interdot coupling is significantly smaller then the effective pairing (but not negligible), the resultant oscillations have low- and high-frequency modes.
+High-frequency mode is predominantly governed by the coupling of the dot to the superconducting reservoir $\omega_{+} \sim \Delta_d$.
+Low frequency ($\omega_{-}$), in turn, is related to the interdot coupling $t_{12}$.
 It is also interesting to investigate the charge fluctuations that occur on $QD_2$.
-Oscillations of $n_{1}(t)$ are associated to charge flow from $QD_1$ to $QD_2$ (and vice versa) and charge flow between $QD_1$ and the SC electrode.
-In our model $QD_2$ is tunnel coupled only to $QD_1$, therefore changes of $n_{2}(t)$ originates solely from interdot charge flow.
-Considering the same conditions as previous ($\epsilon_{1}=\epsilon_{2}=0$, $n_{2}(0)=0$) $n_{2}(t)$ can be calculated by performing inverse Laplace transformation of equations given in Appendix \ref{sec:app.oscillations}.
-Full form of this transformation is very complicated equation, however if our desired condition assumes that interdot coupling is much weaker than effective pairing we can truncate the terms proportional to $t_{12}^3$ (and higher powers of $t_{12}$).
-This allows to eliminate $L_6$ from equation (\ref{n2odt}) and $n_2(t)$ can be presented in the following form
+Oscillations of $n_{1 \sigma}(t)$ are associated to a charge flow from $QD_1$ to $QD_2$ (and vice versa) and a charge flow between $QD_1$ and the SC electrode.
+In our model, $QD_2$ is tunnel coupled only to $QD_1$, therefore changes of $n_{2 \sigma}(t)$ originates solely from the interdot charge flow.
+Considering the same conditions as previously (i.e., $\epsilon_{1}=\epsilon_{2}=0$, and $n_{2 \sigma}(0)=0$), occupation $n_{2 \sigma}(t)$ can be calculated from (\ref{n2odt}) by performing the inverse Laplace transformation of the equations (\ref{eq:laplace}) given previously.
+One obtains